How do I sell my car at IPAA?

-We are unable to be sure of what all will be featured at at any given sale, as dealers and members of the public are continually bringing in vehicles.
+We are unable to be sure of what models will be featured at any given sale, as dealers and members of the public are continually bringing in vehicles.
 We do, however, post a partial listing of the vehicles that will be in each sale on our website, along with listings of the vehicles offered by our partners.

 I can’t make it to a Tuesday or Saturday sale.
 Is there a way I can buy a car on another day?

 Yes.
 You can stop by on Mondays, Wednesdays, and Thursdays from 9:00 AM to 4:30 PM for our “Buy It Now” program.
 For more information, please view our “How To Bid” video.

 We have looked into the possibility of adding online bidding capability in the past, and may have something to announce regarding such an option at a future date.
 That said, we do not offer online bidding at this time.

 Is it possible to conduct a test drive prior to bidding?

 Unfortunately, the auction facility does not have a test track, so we cannot offer test drives.
 However, we employ a “light system” to help provide some assurances to bidders about the condition of the vehicles (see our Policies page for details).